Afrodisiac (Brandy album): Music and lyrics

 Lead single "Talk About Our Love", the result of additional recording sessions with rapper Kanye West and violinist Miri Ben-Ari, was not composed until late into the production of the album and describes the pressures of other people meddling into relationships.
 Iron Maiden-sampling "I Tried" is a downbeat midtempo track and ode to British heavy metal band Iron Maiden.
 It talks about the singer listening to Coldplay's song "Sparks" as she regrets playing the fool for an unfaithful ex-lover.
 Considered to be released as a single at times, it drew comparisons to Justin Timberlake's "Cry Me a River" in style and music.
 "Where You Wanna Be", another West production, features a bridge by rapper T.I. and deals with a woman's lover not getting his priorities in order as she is requesting him to make a decision between his friends, his career choices, and her.
-Norwood chronicles her ups and downs on mid-tempo track "Focus", the album's seventh track, on which she struggles not to let an old habit back in her life.
-The "ambient soul" song, which Norwood calls her favorite on the album, consists of stuttering synths and instrumentation from heavy bass and an electric guitar.
+Brandy chronicles her ups and downs on mid-tempo track "Focus," the album's seventh track, on which she struggles not to let an old habit back in her life.
+The "ambient soul" song, which Brandy ranked among her favorite tracks on the album, consists of stuttering synths and instrumentation from heavy bass and an electric guitar.
 Eight track "Sadiddy" is built around a hand-clap-laden synth beat and one of the few up-tempo tracks on the album.
 It talks about Brandy not being seddity and the consequences of going against her.

 Ninth track "Turn It Up" is one of several songs that reference Aaliyah.
 A 1990s tribute cut that combines elements of old school hip hop with Timbaland's beatboxing instrumentals, the song was the first full-length release preceding the album as a promotional buzz track in fall 2003.
-Although the song was not released commercially, it appeared on several charts, reaching number two on the German Black Charts.
+Although the song was not released commercially, it appeared on several charts, reaching number two on the Deutsche Urban Charts in Germany.
 The tenth song, "Necessary", written by Cee Lo Green, discusses Brandy's desire for her hard work to matter to loved ones, and features a syncopated, skipping beat.
 Eleventh track, the soulful and minimalistic "Say You Will" saw a woman ready to settle down, and urging her mate to join her in a domestic life.
-"How I Feel", a serene, smoky ballad, featured Norwood warning her mate that his busy life was slowly pushing her away.
+"How I Feel", a serene, smoky ballad, features Brandy warning her mate that his busy life was slowly pushing her away.
 The song was blend of the adult-oriented urban pop of her former albums, and the more ambient, bluesy work she was dabbling with.
 "Should I Go", based upon Coldplay's song "Clocks", is built on percussive beats, syncopated handclaps and a piano riff.
-Lyrically, Norwood as the protagonist openly talks about contemplating stepping away from the music business, admitting that she's trying to figure out where she fits in today.
+Lyrically, Brandy as the protagonist openly talks about contemplating stepping away from the music business, admitting that she's trying to figure out where she fits in today.